 Siobhan - Siobhan Mitchell is the creator of The Adolescent Dancer.
 She trained vocationally in ballet before going to the University of Roehampton (London, UK) to study for a degree in Dance Studies.
 While training she became interested in the science of movement and injury and it was at Roehampton that she was formally introduced to dance science.
 Siobhan went on to study for a Masters in Dance Science at Trinity Laban Conservatoire of Music and Dance (London, UK) and it was there that she developed a real passion for research.
 Since then Siobhan has completed a Masters in Research in Health and Wellbeing at the University of Bath (UK) with a focus on growth and maturation and was awarded a full studentship from the Economic and Social Research Council to study for her doctorate in Health and Wellbeing in 2014.
 Currently, Siobhan is in the final year of her PhD which focusses on the psychological implications of growth and maturation in dance.
 More specifically, the implications of maturity timing upon health and wellbeing in elite dancers.
 Alongside studying for her doctorate, Siobhan works with dance teachers and dancers to raise awareness of growth and maturation and its physical and psychological implications for young dancers.

 Elly - Originally from Albany, Western Australia, Elly is a dance writer, social media manager and artist for Energetiks.
 She began dancing as a young girl, training initially in ballet, and then later in contemporary, jazz, lyrical, character and flamenco as well.
 She has a strong background in circus, specifically aerials and contortion and has developed a thorough and meticulous understanding of the human body and proper stretching techniques through her years of performance and study.
 At seventeen she commenced full-time training at the National Theatre Ballet School in Melbourne, receiving a comprehensive education in human anatomy and diet and nutrition along the way, and has been sharing her knowledge and experience of dancing, performance and teaching with Energetiks readers since 2012.
 Feel free to write to her about any fitness or dance related questions on our facebook, blog or instagram.
-In her *limited!* free time you'll usually find Elly behind the camera, at the ballet (possibly still behind a camera!), making art (including her colourful pointe shoe creations) or hidden away with a book somewhere.
+In her *limited!* free time you'll usually find Elly behind the camera, at the ballet (possibly still behind a camera!) or making art (including her colourful pointe shoe creations).

 Alexandra - Alex began dancing at the age of four in her hometown of Ballarat in Regional Victoria.
 She commenced her classical training at the Carole Oliver School of Ballet.
 In 2010, at the age of 15, she was accepted into the Australian Ballet School, and in 2013 she moved to Brisbane to commence her pre-professional training at Classical Coaching Australia (with Janine McGrath).
 Two years later Alex left Brisbane to accept an exciting opportunity to further advance her pre-professional training at the esteemed John Cranko Schule in Germany, 2015, where she currently resides.
 Some of her accolades to date include: Open Classical Championship- The Phoenix Cup (Australia, 2010), The William Carse Young Performer Award 2010, Lucie Saranova Memorial Award, Gold Medal Finalist (2010), and the Lucie Saranova Memorial Award Silver Medal (2009) - and most recently, performing in Louis Stiens’ Four Seasons – Summer, as a Demi Soloist with Stuttgart Ballet (John Cranko Schule 2016).